Get all vaccines on time.

 |3rd dose||12 months|

-An extra dose of vaccine is given at 6 months of age for children who have:
+An extra dose of vaccine is given at 6 months of age to children who have:

-- a condition that makes it hard to clear fluids from the mouth or throat; or
+- A chronic neurological condition that makes it hard to clear fluids from the mouth or throat

 At 2 years of age, a child with any of the above medical conditions should also receive a dose of pneumococcal polysaccharide vaccine, which protects against more types of pneumococcal bacteria.
 For more information, see HealthLinkBC File #62b Pneumococcal Polysaccharide Vaccine.

 Some people 5 years of age and older with certain medical conditions are at high risk of pneumococcal disease.
 The PCV13 vaccine is provided free to:

 - Children 5 to 18 years of age with no spleen, or a spleen that is not working properly

 - Adults and children 5 years of age and older with HIV infection or who have had a stem cell transplant.